Rome Italy Temple: Interior

+The temple includes two ordinance rooms, three sealing rooms, and a baptistry.

+Symbols

+The design has elements representing church and Biblical symbolism, to provide spiritual meaning to its appearance and function.
+Symbolism is important to church members and includes an olive and live tree-motif, which symbolizes the resurrection of Christ; this is due to the fact that olive trees are difficult to kill, sprouting even when their roots have been cut.

 Visitors' Center

 Near the entrance of the visitors' center is an art-glass work created by a team of 25 artists led by Tom and Gayle Holdman.
 It depicts the 100 references of Christ’s life on earth, containing symbols of His parables in the New Testament.

 Behind the art-work on the other side is a copy of Bertel Thorvaldsen's Christus statue, as well as copies of his twelve apostle statues found in the Lutheran Cathedral Church of Our Lady in Copenhagen, facing the temple in a rotunda, with an Italian landscape as background.

-Opposite to the statues is a see-through floor-to-ceiling glass window that reflects the statue of Christ on the temple across the grounds, a similar effect can be seen from outside the visitor center, where the temple is reflected on or near the statue of Christ.
+Opposite to the statues is a see-through floor-to-ceiling glass window that reflects the statue of Christ on the temple across the grounds, a similar effect can be seen from outside the visitors' center, where the temple is reflected on or near the statue of Christ.

-Other features in the visitor center include separate rooms and quiet places for reflection or missionary discussions with investigators and a small theater that plays the “Storms of Life” videos - recordings of how individuals confront and manage their challenges in real life.
+Other features in the visitors' center include separate rooms and quiet places for reflection or discussions by missionaries with those interested in the church, and a small theater that plays the “Storms of Life” videos - recordings of how individuals confront and manage real life challenges.
 Additionally, a large model of the temple is on display to show the rooms, settings, and inside features.
-A map showing locations of meetinghouses all across the country can be found upstairs with the Family History Center.
+A map showing locations of meetinghouses all across the country can be found upstairs with the FHC.

+Cultural and community impact

+The temple and its surrounding grounds provide a gathering place for some community events, including art exhibits, lecture series, and concerts.
+These events highlight the church's desire to create a sense of community and promote mutual understanding among residents of diverse backgrounds.

+The area also hosts outreach programs, including members of Brigham Young University’s “Freedom and Respect Among Religions” project.
+These efforts underscore the church's commitment to serving the broader community and enhancing the well-being of its residents.

+The Rome Italy Temple also plays a role in educating and spiritually uplifting those who visit.
+Insights into the faith and resilience of Italian church members is presented at the adjacent visitors' center, equipped with stained glass murals, paintings, marble statues of Jesus Christ and his apostles, and interactive exhibits.